 High-efficiency furnaces can drain off several gallons of water each day.
 If the drain lines are clogged with dirt and debris, the furnace will shut down.

 7. Assess Vents for Blockage

-If your home has a furnace that vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
-Confirm the space isn’t obstructed by leaves, animal nests, or snow/ice.
+If your home has a furnace that vents out the side of the house, examine if anything could be blocking the intake or exhaust.
+Make sure the area isn’t obstructed by leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 Your heating and air conditioning system naturally loses energy efficiency over time.
 This loss of efficiency is due to a variety of issues, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
-Keeping your heating system maintained with regular professional tune-ups can virtually eliminate these factors.
+Keeping your heating system maintained with regular professional tune-ups can help to reduce these factors.
 During your tune-up, your expert technician will clean and check over your unit, identifying areas of concern.
 They can identify failing parts in need of replacement before they become a bigger problem.
 A tune-up alone will sometimes instantly improve energy efficiency by up to 30%.
-You’ll also enjoy cleaner air and a cleaner residence because your HVAC unit will be distributing clean air through a clean air filter.
+You’ll also enjoy cleaner air and a cleaner residence because your HVAC system will be distributing clean air through a clean air filter.
 Perhaps one of the greatest benefits you’ll enjoy following a fall furnace or AC tune-up is decreased utility bills.
-A poorly-maintained HVAC system must work much harder to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to provide exceptional indoor comfort.
+An overworked HVAC system must work much harder to heat and cool your home, while a furnace or air conditioner that has been expertly tuned can take less energy to provide exceptional indoor comfort.
 Because your heating system functions more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coldest months of the year.
 A Longer-Lasting HVAC System